threefoldtech/info_grid/src/documentation/dashboard/solutions/static_website.md

   - **Large**: {cpu: 4, memory: 16, diskSize: 250 }
   - Or choose a **Custom** plan

-- `Dedicated` flag to retrieve only dedeicated nodes
+- `Dedicated` flag to retrieve only dedicated nodes
 - `Certified` flag to retrieve only certified nodes
 - Choose the location of the node
   - `Region`
   - `Country`
   - `Farm Name`
 - Choose the node to deploy on
-  > Or you can select a specific node with manual selection.
+  - Note: You can select a specific node with manual selection
-- `Custom Domain` flag lets the user to use a custom domain
+- `Custom Domain` flag allows the user to use a custom domain
-- Choose a gateway node to deploy your Subsquid instance on.
+- Choose a gateway node to deploy your static website

-After that is done you can see a list of all of your deployed instances
+Once this is done, you can see a list of all of your deployed instances:

 ![ ](./img/staticwebsite_list.png)

-Click on **_Visit_** to go to your static website!
+Click on the button **Visit** under **Actions** to go to your static website!